fetchai/agents-aea/docs/agent-oriented-development.md

 ## Time

-Closely related with the discussion of asynchronicity is the idea that time is not a universally agreed notion in multi-agent systems.
-Any two agents `i` and `j` may not necessarily share the same clock and this must be taken into account when designing systems comprising these agents.
-For example, you cannot necessarily expect agents to synchronise their behaviour according to time (e.g. perform a certain task at a certain time).
+Closely related with the discussion of asynchronicity, is the idea that in multi-agent systems, time is not a universally agreed notion.
+Agents may not necessarily share the same clock and this fact must be taken into account when designing agent-based systems.
+For example, you cannot necessarily expect agents to synchronise their behaviour according to time (e.g. perform a certain task at a time `X`).

-Another time-related issue is that, unlike some agent-based simulation (ABS) systems where there is a global tick rate for all agents, in AEA-based systems tick rates may be different for different agents.
-This is because of a fundamental difference, where ABS systems control some aspects of all of their agents' execution while in AEA-based systems, agents are truely decoupled from one another  - most likely distributed and running on different machines and networks - and there is absolutely no central unit that moderates any aspect of their behaviour.
+Another related issue, is that unlike some agent-based simulation (ABS) systems where there is a global tick rate for all agents, in AEA-based systems tick rates may be different for different agents.
+This is due to the fundamental difference that ABS systems control some aspects of all of their agents' executions while in AEA-based systems, agents are truely decoupled from one another  - most likely distributed and running on different machines and networks - and there is absolutely no central unit that moderates any aspect of their behaviour.

 ## Complex, Incomplete, Inconsistent and Uncertain